aws-samples/amazon-api-gateway-header-based-versioning/README.md

 ## Implementing header based API Gateway versioning with Amazon CloudFront

 After an API becomes publicly available, it starts being used by customers.
-As a service evolves its contract would also evolve to reflect the new changes and capabilities.
+As a service evolves its contract also evolves to reflect new changes and capabilities.
 It’s safe to evolve a public API by adding new features but it's not safe to change or remove existing features.

-Any non-backward compatible contract change may impact consumer’s applications and break them at runtime.
+Any breaking changes may impact consumer’s applications and break them at runtime.
 API versioning is important to avoid breaking backward compatibility and violating a contract.
-Therefore, it is needed to specify a clear strategy on how to version our APIs and help consumers adopt them.
+Therefore, a clear strategy for API versioning is needed to help consumers adopt them.

 There are few ways that you can version an API.
-Here is the most commonly used API versioning strategies:
+Here are the most commonly used API versioning strategies:

 #### URI versioning

 This strategy is the most straight forward and the most commonly used approach.
-In this type of versioning, version should be explicitly defined as part of API URIs.
-The example URLs below show how domain name, path or query string parameters can be used to specify a version.
+In this type of versioning, version are explicitly defined as part of API URIs.
+The example URLs below show how domain name, path, or query string parameters can be used to specify a version.

 ```
 https://api.example.com/v1/myservice